oxc-project/javascript-parser-in-rust/docs/overview.md

 title: Overview
 ---

-For our book, standard compiler frontend phases will be applied:
+For our book, standard compiler front-end phases will be applied:

 ```markup
 Source Text --> Token --> Lexer --> Parser --> AST